Fluctuations of particle systems determined by Schur generating functions: Introduction

 From the technical point of view, even after all these observations are made, the asymptotic analysis still needs many efforts and is much more complicated than that of \cite{BG} where the Law of Large Numbers was addressed through the same technique.

 Let us end this section with a speculation.
-We believe that it should be possible to \emph{reverse} the theorems of the present article: the knowledge of the Law of Large Numbers and Central Limit Theorem should give (perhaps, subject to technical conditions) exhaustive information about asymptotic of the Schur generating functions for all but finitely many values of coordinates $x_i$ equal to $1$.
-We postpone a more detailed discussion in this direction till a future publication.
+We believe that it should be possible to \emph{reverse} the theorems of the present article: the knowledge of the Law of Large Numbers and Central Limit Theorem should give (perhaps, subject to technical conditions) exhaustive information about asymptotics of the Schur generating functions for all but finitely many values of coordinates $x_i$ equal to $1$.
+We plan to develop this direction in a separate publication\footnote{This was subsequently proven to be true, see \cite{Bufetov_Gorin_GFF2}.}.